bushee/rev-replace-loader/README.md

-Replace rev'd asset references in your JS compiled with Webpack!
+Replace rev'd asset references in your production JS compiled with Webpack!

 ## Example
 **Source File**